elizabethola/100-days-of-cloud/README.md

 I'll be updating this section daily with my progress and share useful resources for the learning.

-I'll be using the roadmap by https://www.madebygps.com/cloudcamp/ tweaked into my own version and research
+I'll be using the roadmap by https://www.madebygps.com/cloudcamp/ tweaked into my own version and research.

 **How to Contribute**